Lethality Assessment Program

 Research

-According to data reported to the Division of Criminal Justice Services, during the six-year period from 2014 through 2019, there were five domestic homicides in the county: 4 involving intimate partners, and 1 involving other family member.
-This represented a 64 percent decrease compared to the four years prior to the implementation of the program.
+According to data reported to the Division of Criminal Justice Services, during the 10-year period from 2014 through 2023, there were nine domestic homicides in the county: five involving intimate partners, and four involving other family members.
+This represented a 59 percent decrease compared to the 10 years prior to the implementation of the program (22 homicides 2004-2013).

 Supportive Research

-The Lethality Assessment Program model is based on a nationally recognized evidence-based program created by the Maryland Network Against Domestic Violence and the research of Dr. Jacquelyn Campbell, a leader in the study of intimate partner homicides.
+The Lethality Assessment Program is based on a nationally recognized evidence-based program created by the Maryland Network Against Domestic Violence and the research of Dr. Jacquelyn Campbell, a leader in the study of intimate partner homicides.
 Dr. Campbell developed a method called “The Danger Assessment,” to measure the level of lethality for domestic violence victims by identifying risk factors for intimate partner homicide, which include stalking, threats with a weapon, increased or escalating violence, strangulation, forced sex, threats to kill, or recent separations.
 Her research also shows that 83 percent of victims, perpetrators, or both parties, have contact with the criminal justice system, victim service programs, and/or health care agencies in the year prior to homicide, which makes this proactive intervention vital to the prevention of domestic violence homicides.
-The strategy uses proactive case management, offender management, and information sharing to prevent homicides.

 Advice